AbateLab/DAb-seq/README.md

 * No Call (3)

 Further details on reading and manipulating data from this file can be found in the included Python notebooks.

+## Non-Human Organism Support

+The DAb-seq pipeline includes support for non-human organisms using th flag `--non-human`.
+When combined with additional settings such as `--ploidy 1`, the pipeline can be used to perform single-cell genotyping on haploid bacteria and yeast cells.